Menstrual underwear odor: Louloucup tips

 🫧 Proper drying

-Once washed, to preserve your underwear’s quality:
+Once washed, and to preserve the qualities of your panties:

-Don’t expose it directly to the sun, which can weaken the elastic, or any heat source (radiator, fireplace, hair dryer).
+Don’t expose it directly to the sun, which can weaken the elastic, or to any heat source (radiator, fireplace, hair dryer).

 Did you know?